Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

 When exploring and mapping the Chesapeake bay

-feeling better, he ate the stingray for supper that night
+Feeling better that evening, he ate the stingray for supper that night.

 Captain John Smith goes off like a Roman candle